 Student Services: Student Services

-The allocation split between these categories is the critical element in determining a university’s effectiveness.
+The expenditure split between these categories is the critical element in determining a university’s effectiveness.
 Maintaining tight control over Operational Support costs is key to delivering funding to Core Mission activities and minimizing student fee increases.

 The chart below shows the change across the Top 25 since 2001 in “Real Dollars” (adjusted for both inflation and enrollment).
 Positive values denote increases exceeding inflation and enrollment combined: